 The blessings of missionary work are infinite and eternal, though there are costs to a Mormon mission and sacrifices that must be made.
-One of those sacrifices is the need for young men to save almost $10,000 to pay for their mission.
-And I believe that, as much as possible, young men should pay for their own mission, because even greater blessing flow that way.
+One of those sacrifices is the need for young men to save about $10,000 to pay for their mission.
+(Click here for a downloadable worksheet with a plan for young men and women to save for their mission.)

 Paying for a Mission